You've likely heard the term "fourth wall" before. But what exactly is it? And what do people mean when they say "breaking the fourth wall"?

 By disrupting the rules of the show's world, Fleabag's lonely existence (masked by her humor) is brought under light.

-Honorable mentions for other movies and TV shows that break the fourth wall in creative ways:
+Still not satisfied?
+Here are some more honorable mentions for other movies and TV shows that break the fourth wall in creative ways:

 - Alfie (1966)